tarikcosovic/GitHero/Commands.md

 git show : Shows the last commit and the diff with all the changes git ls-files : Lists all the files git is tracking

-git diff commitID HEAD - Previews the difference between that commit and the current master git difftool commitID HEAD - Previews th differences in a visual tool like p4merge..
+git diff commitId HEAD : Previews the difference between that commit and the current master git difftool commitId HEAD : Previews th differences in a visual tool like p4merge.. git diff / git difftool : After making a change to preview untracked/unstaged changes

 Making aliases:
 git config --global alis.YourAliasNAme "commands you want to mapp"